thomasdenney/FAQ/README.md

 ###Do I need to support iOS 6?

-No. Currently around 90% of all iOS devices are on iOS 7, and by next spring it will be a similar figure for iOS 8.
+No. Currently around 90% of all iOS devices are on iOS 7 or higher, and by Spring 2015 it will likely be a similar figure for iOS 8.
 You'll miss out on using the latest APIs and you'll likely have to write a lot of additional code in order to properly support iOS 6.
 The only major reason to support versions earlier than iOS 7 is if you are developing for a specific audience (such as schools) that may have older devices (such as the iPad 1).

 Here's a [great list of stats about iOS versions](http://david-smith.org/iosversionstats/).